FormulaTroy/FormulaTroy.com/README.md

 # FormulaTroy.com Source Code

-This repo has all of the code for my base website, web apps, and utilities.
+All of the code for my base website, web apps, and utilities.
 Feel free to use or copy any of it.

 ## Sitemap